-TL;DR: The MacBook Air M4 with 24GB RAM runs models up to ~20B parameters at Q4 quantization, and pushes to gemma3:27b at a tight fit.
-Qwen3 8B stays the best daily driver at 28–35 tok/s, but the real upgrade is running Qwen3 14B comfortably at full speed — something the 16GB Air can only do by closing every other app.
+TL;DR: The MacBook Air M4 with 24GB RAM runs models up to ~20B parameters at Q4 quantization, and pushes to qwen3.5:27b at a tight fit.
+Qwen3.5 9B is the best daily driver: near-frontier quality, native multimodal, ~7GB loaded.
+The real upgrade over 16GB is running Qwen3 14B comfortably alongside your apps, plus fast small models like Gemma 4 E4B.

 The MacBook Air M4 with 24GB is the same fanless chassis and the same M4 chip as the 16GB model: 10-core CPU, 10-core GPU, 120 GB/s LPDDR5X unified memory (Apple).
 The chip is identical.
 The memory is what changes everything.

 On 16GB, a 14B model only loads if you close your browser and your editor.
 On 24GB, that same 14B model runs alongside your normal apps with room to spare.
-The extra 8GB moves you up a full tier — into 14–20B territory, and even gemma3:27b at a careful fit.
+The extra 8GB moves you up a full tier, into 14-20B territory, and even a 27B at a careful fit.

 This guide covers which models the 24GB Air unlocks, how fast they actually run, and where the fanless design sets a ceiling.
-For the broader picture across configurations, see our best LLM for MacBook guide.
+For the broader picture across configurations, see our best LLM for MacBook guide, or check the MacBook Air device page for chip-by-chip specs.

 How Much RAM Do You Actually Have?